matmu/matmu.github.io.depr/_posts/2025-05-18-Camperkauf.md

 - Length: 600cm
 - Seating and sleeping space for 4 people
 - Rear sleeping facilities for two people (no bunk bed)
-- Pop-up roof for two people
+- Pop-top roof with sleeping facilities for two people
 - Sanitary facilities in a separate room (i.e. no room solution or solution in the aisle)
 - Reversing camera
 - Navigation system/car radio with Apple/Android Carplay support